 What did you learn at AMD?

-I learned a lot about sustainable marketing and business models side by side to some interesting sustainable design workshops and projects that allowed me to deal with sustainable challenges in real time and make desicisions based on these conflicts and problems
+I learned a lot about sustainable marketing and business models side by side to some interesting sustainable design workshops and projects that allowed me to deal with sustainable challenges in real-time and make decisions based on these conflicts and problems

-What are your thoughts on sustainable fashion + challenges for fashion industry?
+What are your thoughts on sustainable fashion + challenges for the fashion industry?

-After learning this topic really closely from many angles in the past year and a half I can say that in my opinion the biggest challenge is communicating these topics to consumers and making them realize that there are many solutions and alternatives – there is not one solution.
+After learning this topic really closely from many angles in the past year and a half I can say that in my opinion the biggest challenge is communicating these topics to consumers and making them realize that there are many solutions and alternatives – there is no one solution.
 I feel really happy to live in a time of a change when more and more people become aware and are willing to take some action.
-I hope that me and my generation would be able to leave behind a world that sustain itself better.
+I hope that I and my generation would be able to leave behind a world that sustains itself better.